explosion/spaCy/website/README.md

 Jade is an extensible templating language with a readable syntax, that compiles to HTML.
 The website source makes extensive use of Jade mixins, so that the design system is abstracted away from the content you're writing.
-You can read more about our approach in our blog post, ["Rebuilding a Site with Modular Markup"](https://spacy.io/blog/modular-markup).
+You can read more about our approach in our blog post, ["Rebuilding a Website with Modular Markup Components"](https://spacy.io/blog/modular-markup).

 If you want to write or edit the pages, the site's [styleguide](http://spacy.io/styleguide) serves as a useful reference of the available mixins.